 When you buy a park home or holiday home, it's quite probable that, amid all of the excitement, insurance will be way down your list of priorities

-It's absolutely vital that you arrange insurance – and it's worth spending some time researching to find the right policy for your needs.
+Yet it's absolutely vital that you arrange holiday home or park home insurance, as appropriate to your purchase – and it's worth spending some time researching to find the right policy for your needs.